Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning: Experiments

 \subsection{Segmentation Experimental Details}

-\paragraph{Training.} We evaluate the performance of the proposed approach on 3 segmentation model architectures, UNet \cite{unet}, UNet++ \cite{unet++}, DeepLabV3 \cite{deeplabv3}.
+We evaluate the performance of the proposed approach on three segmentation model architectures, UNet \cite{unet}, UNet++ \cite{unet++}, and DeepLabV3 \cite{deeplabv3}.
 For each model, we use a ResNet50 model \cite{resnet} pretrained on ImageNet \cite{imagenet} as the encoder.
 During training, all but the decoder of the model is frozen.
 We use the AdamW optimizer \cite{adamw} with beta coefficients of 0.9 and 0.999, epsilon of 1e-8, and a weight decay of 1e-2.
 Each model is trained with learning rates of 1e-3 and 1e-4.
 The models undergo early stopping with 1000 epochs of patience by monitoring the validation loss.
 The trained models are then evaluated on the test set to obtain the final performances.

-\paragraph{Evaluation Metrics.} We calculate the Intersection over Union (IoU), a.k.a. the Jaccard Index as given by equation \ref{eq:iou}.

-where TP, FP, and FN denote the frequencies of true positives, false positives, and false negatives, respectively.
+We keep all the above factors the same when comparing against the baseline, the only difference being that the dataset fed into the baseline has not been integrated with a remote sensing index using a dataset updating mode.